 Eggs are the easiest stage to remove by vacuuming, because they rest on the carpet’s surface.
 Eggs are laid on the host, but they aren’t sticky and fall off into the environment within a few hours.
 A beater-bar vacuum can eliminate up to 90% of flea eggs from carpets.
 Though, in one study, only 32-59% were sucked up.
 Vacuuming becomes less effective as carpet density increases.

-Once eggs hatch, removing fleas from carpets becomes more difficult.
+Once the eggs hatch, vacuum removal becomes more difficult.
 Flea larvae hide from light (negative phototaxis).
 Most live at the base of carpets.
 When disturbed, the larvae coil and flip their bristled bodies around.
-This behavior causes them to cling to carpet fibers and prevents vacuum removal.
+This behavior causes them to cling to carpet fibers and prevents removal.
 Vacuum cleaners can remove about 50% of larvae from carpets.
 In one study, vacuuming only removed 15-27% of larvae.

 How Often to Vacuum for Fleas